gregwell/university-notes/english/javascript/javascript.md

 # JavaScript

-**Created:** 10.02.2021, **last updated:** 11.02.2021
+**Created:** 10.02.2021, **last updated:** 12.02.2021

-Notes includes the most important paragraphs from open-source JS tutorial from this [link](https://github.com/javascript-tutorial/en.javascript.info) and other topics that have interested me.
+Notes includes the most important paragraphs from open-source JS tutorial from this [link](https://github.com/javascript-tutorial/en.javascript.info): quite a lot of basics, the usage of promises and all other stuff that have interested me.

+# Fundamentals

 ## An introduction